LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 Version: no need for version controlling, its just a backup.

-Date:		2016-05-22
+Date:		2016-12-30

 License:	Good question.
 GPL, LGPL, BSD, MIT so far.
 		I will take look into license issues as soon as possible.

-Output size (ISO) for this current config: 1,8 GB
+Output size (ISO) for this current config: 1,4 GB
-Needed pacman cache size for this current config: approx 2 GB
+Needed pacman cache size for this current config (/var/cache/pacman/pkg): approx 2 GB
 Needed customrepo size for this current config:: ??? (overall 3 GB)
 Nedded work directory size for this current config: approx 8 GB